airtower-luna/pyo3-hatch-experiment/README.md

 ## What's experimental?

-* I haven't checked if the way the hook calls Cargo will work on non-Linux platforms.
 * The hook makes some assumptions about the artifacts produced by Cargo, specifically that the artifacts produced for the lib build will be one per `crate-type` and listed in the same order as the